nchlsks/scraper/README.md

   * pry (0.14.2)

 ## Setup
-To run this project, install it locally and run `bundle instal`:
+To run this project, install it locally and run `bundle install`:

 ```
 $ cd scraper